chrislarson/simple_distributed_system/README.md

 ## Assumptions

 * No messages are longer than 3000 bytes.
-This requirement was supplied in the homework document.
+This requirement was supplied.
 The client is capable of sending more than 3000 bytes, but both server and client reception buffers are limited to 3000.
 * No failures, and the server is persistent.
 The queue does not need to persist between executions of the server.
 * No messages begin with the cstring ``<<GET>>``.
 This is a header used by the server to determine if the client is requesting a message from the server, which helps account for 0 byte message files, which are considered valid.